alelima/batchmyfile/README.md

 # The problem

 In many Systems the integration way used is exchange of positional files.
-These files have a layout with descripts de size and type of information field.
+These files have a layout with descripts de size and type of informations fields.
 Like This:

 File content: